c3l-lab/maths-anxiety-chatbot/README.md

-# Deployment
+# Maths Anxiety Chatbot (Chatty)

+## Overview

+This is a simple web based chatbot that was designed to be used for a research study into mathematics anxiety.

+## Contacts

+- Tom Barone - Lead Developer, tbarone@comunet.com.au (Comunet)
+- Leon Kimani - Developer, kimly013@mymail.unisa.edu.au (C3L)
+- Dr Rebecca Marrone - Research Lead, Rebecca.Marrone@unisa.edu.au (C3L)

+## Technical

-This rails application is deployed on a small `t2.micro` EC2 instance on AWS.
+This is a Ruby on Rails application that is deployed on a small `t2.micro` EC2 instance on AWS.
 Since it's such a simple application, we'll just use a local [`sqlite3`](https://www.sqlite.org/) database on the instance for storage.

 We have 2 EC2 instances: